an entire city

 Humanity was created to build; able-bodied and with a powerful will.
 There is something within us that recognizes our commission and our given right to walk forward into tragedy and loss—to sculpt beauty and balance; to be builders of love and mercy; to build cities; to express life to the full and construct foundations established on care and learning.

 For more than a decade, People for Care and Learning (PCL) has been moving into neighborhoods throughout Southeast Asia—inspiring hope, living justice and giving the poor a working chance.
-Now we are committed to take on a new endeavor—to build a new city in Khan Dang Kao, Cambodia, that is home for 1500+ families living amid extreme poverty.
+Now we are committed to take on a new endeavor—to build a new city in Khan Dang Kao, Cambodia, that is home for hundreds of families living amid extreme poverty.
 A city that is not just explained by manmade structures, but defined by our responsibility to make a the world a better place.

 The completion of Build a City will require a few key objectives to achieve: the financial support of thousands of individuals as well as backing from key organizations and corporate sponsorships; the commitment of the Cambodian government to start and complete the project, as well as a legal way to attain property ownership for the residents to own their homes; and capable oversight of the people involved, including workers and the quality of construction.